ArmanNurgaliev/project-blog/README.md

 TODO
 - Authorization and authentication
-    - password confirmation
     - tokens
     - captcha
     - oAuth2
+    - admin pages and admin role
 - Add hidden csrf to post methods
-- Add admin pages and admin role
 - Add sending notifications after replying to comments or posts
+- Validation

 In process